 Pass the large, smooth, teletubbie-like hill on your left to meet a stile in the right hand corner of the field.
 Once over, turn immediately left to enter another field, once again keeping the boundary on your left.
 At the bottom of the field, turn left to meet the opposite end of Frogmore Lane.
 Turn tightly right, head through a metal kissing gate and cut straight across two fields, over a bridge and to a gate leading to the old railway.

-Turn right, along the railway, and then left.
+Turn right, walk briefly along the railway, and then turn left.
 Walk diagonally across the meadow to meet the village road.
 Turn left and ahead of you is the old Swan Pub.
 It closed down in 1999 and has been converted into a private dwelling, although it is clearly recognisable, due to its mosaic swan adorning the side of the building.

 Continue through the village and the red phone box on the left marks the old road to the railway station site.
 It is possible to cut through this way to reach Frogmore Lane to return back to the village hall.
 However, if you remain on the village road, you pass the Georgian house opposite the entrance to the churchyard.
 This building was the home of the celebrated Pre-Raphaelite painter, William Holman Hunt.
 Rumour has it that he used the door of St Andrews Church in his painting ‘Light of the World’, which is hung in St Paul’s Cathedral, London.